 Multiple ports can be defined per VIP, for example 80 & 443.
-In this case it may also be useful to enable persistence (a.k.a. affinity / stickiness) to ensure that clients hit the same back-end server for both HTTP & HTTPS traffic and also prevent the client having to renegotiate the SSL connection.
+In this case it may also be useful to enable persistence (aka affinity / stickiness) to ensure that clients hit the same back-end server for both HTTP & HTTPS traffic and also prevent the client having to renegotiate the SSL connection.

-NOTE : It's not possible to configure a VIP on the same IP address as any of the network interfaces. this ensures that services can 'float' (move) between master and slave appliances.
+NOTE : It's not possible to configure a VIP on the same IP address as any of the network interfaces. this ensures services can move between master and slave appliances.